 Basically, this process can be repeated endlessly:

-Write down important keywords in your mind map or keep them in mind to create your own landing pages on this topic.
+Note down important keywords in your mind map or keep them in mind to create your own landing pages on this topic.

-However, it is possible to export keywords from the Search Console to a table and then insert them into a low-cost SEO tool.
-The search volume of the entire list can be displayed there.
-For example by SERanking (Costs: about €5 /month).
+However, there is the possibility to export keywords from the Search Console into a table, in order to insert them afterwards in an inexpensive SEO tool.
+There, the search volume of the entire list can be displayed.
+For example, through SERanking (cost: around 5€/month).

 - In the Search Console, under "Services", click on the "Export Data" icon